 Marbella is a lovely town located at the Costa del Sol and lies in the foothills of Sierra Blanca.
 It may be presumed as a town for the elite, but truth be told, Marbella never lost its true Spanish essence.
 It is a wonderful place to spend your winter in the sun and the number of opportunities presented to you is endless.
 The beautiful sandy beaches, rich history, endless facilities, and wonderful climate will make you fall in love with the town's charisma.

-Why should people stay in Marbella during the winter?
+Why should people stay in Marbella during the fall, winter, or spring?

 Marbella has been a popular tourist destination for a long time.
 Mostly, snowbirds like to swoop in during the months of September and October, after the summer crowd is washed out.
 The steady mild climate of the town is one of the main attractions for snowbirds, the atmosphere is lovely and perfect for relaxing.
 Even though it is quieter in the winter than in the summer, you will never get bored by the numerous opportunities this town presents you with as the place is thoroughly developed and caters to every need a visitor may have.